ell-br/ell-br/README.md

-Full-Stack Nanodegree Student @ CodeFirst:Girls.
+Software Engineer II @ Skyscanner

 <!---
 ell-br/ell-br is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.